markgoodyear/markgoodyear.github.io/_posts/2014-01-19-getting-started-with-gulp.md

 Before deploying, it's a good idea to clean out the destination folders and rebuild the files—just in case any have been removed from the source and are left hanging out in the destination folder:

 {% highlight js  %}
-gulp.task('clean', function(cb) {
+gulp.task('clean', function() {
-    del(['dist/assets/css', 'dist/assets/js', 'dist/assets/img'], cb)
+    return del(['dist/assets/css', 'dist/assets/js', 'dist/assets/img']);
 });
 {% endhighlight %}

 We don't need to use a gulp plugin here as we can take advantage of Node modules directly within gulp.
-We use a callback (`cb`) to ensure the task finishes before exiting.
+We use a return to ensure the task finishes before exiting.

 ### The default task